 Blockswap is a new DeFi asset swapping service being developed on the Loki Network.
 Blockswap is intended to allow for quick and easy cross-chain asset swapping.

-We believe Loki is uniquely positioned to provide a valuable addition to the DeFi space.
-With our development and operational experience behind it, as well as the existing foundation of the Loki blockchain and related infrastructure, we think Blockswap will be able to solve a lot of the challenges facing current DeFi projects.
+We believe Loki is uniquely positioned to support a new entrant to the DeFi space.
+With the existing foundation of the Loki blockchain and related infrastructure supporting it, we think Blockswap will be able to solve a lot of the challenges facing current DeFi projects.

 How long will this take?